dubstar-04/Design-Documentation/index.rst

 - **Dimensions** — Create linear, aligned, angular, radial, and diameter dimensions with full dimension style support.
 - **Layer management** — Organise drawings with named layers controlling visibility, colour, and line type.
 - **DXF interoperability** — Open and save industry standard :doc:`DXF <pages/dxf>` files for use with any CAD application.
-- **Touch support** — Pan and zoom on touch-enabled devices.

-History
-*******
-Design was originally conceived as a mobile application in 2013.
-When the platform it was built for was discontinued in 2017, the project was reimagined as a web application so that it could continue to reach users on any device.
-The project has since grown into a full desktop application alongside the web version, driven by the belief that great CAD tools should be free and open to everyone.

 Goals:
 *******